XaviOli/ra-m2-usestate-useeffect/README.md

 ## useState & useEffect task

-In this exercise we are going to usethe React + Vite option, just like in the local repository.
+In this exercise we are going to use the React + Vite option, just like in the local repository.
 Where we are going to represent three geometric shapes using the most appropriate HTML elements.

 - Triangle
 - Circle